 Base Mounted Connectors

-These connectors get attached to the PCB's underside primarily using surface mount technology.
+These connectors attach to the PCB's underside primarily using surface mount technology.
 They can join two circuit boards using links between applications passing across the board.

 Micro USB PCB Connectors